Treatment for Deep Vein Thrombosis (DVT)

 Blood Thinners for DVT

 Blood thinners (also called anticoagulants) are the most common type of treatment for DVT.
-The two main types of anticoagulants are heparin and warfarin (Coumadin).
+The two main types of anticoagulants are heparin and warfarin (Coumadin) and rivaroxaban (Xarelto).

 Blood thinners can: